-3.00 credits (75 hours):15 lecture hours60 clinic hours
+3.00 credits (75 hours):15 lecture hours60 clinic hoursPrerequisite: Clinic Internship I

-Prerequisite: Clinic Internship 1

-In the second internship term, students continue to apply and review all elements of the patient care process as they work with faculty clinicians in the University Health Service, caring for patients from the campus community.
+In the second internship term, students continue to apply and review all elements of the patient care process as they work with faculty clinicians in University Health Services, caring for patients from the campus community.
 In lecture and small group discussion sessions, students critique and discuss videotaped patient encounters.
-Topics emphasized include patient and professional communication, cultural competence, clinical thinking, and case management.
-During the practical and didactic elements of the course, students also advance their skills in gathering clinical information, synthesizing laboratory and radiographic data, arriving at accurate diagnostic decisions, providing health counseling and competently treating clinic patients.
+Topics emphasized include patient and professional communication; cultural competence; clinical thinking; and case management.
+During the practical and didactic elements of the course, students also advance their skills in gathering clinical information; synthesizing laboratory and radiographic data; arriving at accurate diagnostic decisions; providing health counseling; and competently treating clinic patients.

-9.00 credits 300 clinic hours
+9.00 credits (300 hours): 300 clinic hours